codeigniter4/CodeIgniter4/user_guide_src/source/libraries/throttler.rst

 ===================

 We don't necessarily need to throttle every page on the site.
-For many web applications this makes the most sense to apply only to POST requests, though API's might want to limit to every request made by a user.
+For many web applications this makes the most sense to apply only to POST requests, though API's might want to limit every request made by a user.
 In order to apply this to incoming requests, you need to edit **/application/Config/Filters.php** and first add an alias to the filter::